Jenna and Chris

 Verona

 We drove on to Verona, this classic city we'd all heard about so many times.
-Instead of queueing for Juliet's balcony, we headed north into the Valpolicella hills for an afternoon of wine.
+Instead of queueing for Juliet's balcony, we headed north into the Valpolicella hills for an afternoon of wine at Signorvino.

 An afternoon in the Valpolicella hills, in a cellar dug into the slope.
 Wines, fine cheeses, and a long view back down the valley.